Updated on July 26, 2022

 HeathDay is committed to maintaining the highest possible levels of impartial editorial standards in the content that we present on our website.
 All of our articles are chosen independent of any financial interests.
 Editors and writers make all efforts to clarify any financial ties behind the studies on which we report.

 Why should my child wear a bike helmet?

-Every year about 350,000 children under the age of 15 are rushed to hospital emergency rooms with injuries from bicycle wrecks -- many of them head injuries that can cause brain damage and life-long disabilities.
+Every year about 25 children an hour are rushed to hospital emergency rooms with injuries from bicycle wrecks -- many of them head injuries that can cause brain damage and life-long disabilities.
 But these injuries are largely preventable if your child wears a bike helmet, which can reduce the risk by 85 percent, according to the U.S. Consumer Product Safety Commission (CPSC).
 That's why your child needs a helmet every time she gets on her bike or rides in a bicycle carrier -- and each time she skates, in-line skates, skateboards, or rides a tricycle or big wheel.
 Remember, even a bike with training wheels can tip over.

 Bike helmets are becoming more popular, but they still have a long way to go.
-In a nationwide survey, only 29 percent of kids said they wear a bike helmet.
-(Interestingly, 41 percent of parents surveyed believed their kids wear one.)
-Helmet use ranked even lower in a study by the Centers for Disease Control and Prevention that reported only 15 percent of kids use a helmet most or all of the time when riding bikes.
+The Centers for Disease Control and Prevention reported only 15 percent of kids use a helmet most or all of the time when riding bikes.
 So if you think your child plays it safe, you'd better check again.